Omorashi: Collectibles

+Games

+Omorashi content can be found in video games, predominantly Japanese ones.
+These games often include a bladder meter in which a bar is used to represent a character's urinary continence, tending for a higher percentage correlating to higher chance of a character leaking.
+These games also usually have toilets and changing stations (in case of accidents) scattered throughout the map.

-Outside Japan
+Outside of Japan

-Though there is a small community devoted to such fetishism outside Japan, it is usually overshadowed by the more hardcore fetishes, urolagnia and urophagia.
+Though there is a small community devoted to such fetishism outside Japan, it is usually overshadowed by the more popular fetishes, urolagnia and urophagia.
 Vice Media has documented an account of an omorashi community existing in the United States since at least 1970.
 Outside Japan omorashi groups sometimes refer to their shared interest as "desperation/wetting" fetishism, often making a distinction between content featuring males and females.
 In 2018, People magazine and the New York Post reported the use of the English language portmanteau word "peegasm" among people who practiced "releasing urine after a long period of time" to achieve "a stimulation of pelvic nerves" that "could feel like an orgasmic response."
 Some English language fetish websites with a focus on females simply identify as "panty wetting."
 Since such sites abandon the "desperation" title which implies an effort not to wet, they are more likely to include nudity, overtly sexual models and situations, as well as purposeful (as opposed to accidental) wetting.
 There are still communities which focus on the more tame or softcore aspects of omorashi, which are generally focused on simple wetting in fully or semi-clothed situations without the overtly sexual models and situations.
 However, this softcore side is more rare in English-speaking communities than the more explicitly sexual omorashi content.

 Though there is generally no wide acceptance of incontinence-based play, studies in England have shown that urinary incontinence during sexual activity is a "common, but rarely volunteered symptom" observed in 24% of sexually active women.
 Moreover, no connection could be identified with any specific abnormality of bladder function associated with these symptoms, indicating that such leakage is both normal and healthy.